 Sets the mode used to reduce the Vertical resolution when DecimationVertical is used.

-• Discard: The value of every Nth pixel is kept, others are discarded.

-• Average: The value of a group of N adjacents pixels are averaged.
+- Discard: The value of every Nth pixel is kept, others are discarded. - Average: The values of a group of N adjacent pixels are averaged. •

 4.32 Decimation Vertical